Skip to content

 Stay Healthy

 The single best way to speed the healing of your new piercing is to take care of your whole body.
 Eat properly.
 Drink plenty of water.
 Get enough sleep.
 Manage your stress.
-Reduce smoking, drinking, and recreational drug use.
 The healthier you are, the healthier your piercing will be.

 Keep Dirty Hands Off Your Piercing

-Touching with dirty fingers is an easy way to get a piercing infected.
+Touching with dirty fingers is an easy way to get a piercing red and angry.
 Wash your hands before handling your healing piercing.
 Despite what you may have heard, you do not need to rotate or twist your jewelry during healing.
 Unless you are cleaning your piercing, keep your hands off!

 Check Your Jewelry